-Needless to say since 2008 I’ve been much more careful about so called safe betting sites and much more motivated to do some research on the various sites I’ve joined before getting my wallet out.
-It’s my aim in this post to unload some of that knowledge and experience and to help punters establish a better understand of what is and what isn’t a safe online betting site.
+Needless to say since 2008 I’ve been much more careful about where I bet online and much more motivated to do some research on the various bookies I’ve joined before getting my wallet out.
+It’s my aim in this post to unload some of that knowledge and experience and to help punters establish a better understanding of what is and what isn’t a safe place to bet online.

-I’m confident I can prove to you that Bet365 can and should be considered to be one of the best safe betting sites available to online punters.
+I’m confident I can prove to you that Bet365 can and should be considered to be one of the safest bookmakers available to online punters.

 Firstly they’ve been operating online since March 2001.
 That’s over ten years in the industry and anyone who’s done a little research on Bet365 should know that from the outset they developed their own software platform.
 This is important as it shows a large financial commitment to their service – you just don’t get this when companies pop out of nowhere and go live with what’s essentially just a skin of another gambling site with a few graphic alterations.